Photonic Exceptional Points in Holography and QCD: Exceptional point and timelike entanglement entropy

-In the timelike tube case (Fig.~\ref{fig:Timetube}), one considers the analytic continuation of field solutions in the complexified spacetime (or time) and the consequent uniqueness of continuation from $U$ to $E(U)$.
+In the timelike tube case, Fig.~\ref{fig:Timetube}, one considers the analytic continuation of field solutions in the complexified spacetime and the consequent uniqueness of continuation from $U$ to $E(U)$.
 For EPs, analytic continuation of eigenvalues and eigenvectors of a non-Hermitian operator in complex parameter space shows that branch points (EPs) are singularities of this analytic continuation.
-Both are controlled by the same type of object: a secular determinant, a boundary-value functional, or equivalently the poles or zeros of the resolvent/Green’s function.
+Both are controlled by the same type of object which is a determinant, a boundary-value functional, or equivalently the poles or zeros of the resolvent or Green’s function.
 This suggests a mathematical mapping that is worth studying further.

-In a non-Hermitian setup with EPs, the effective dynamics—e.g., wave equations or propagators—could become non-unitary or exhibit amplified/divergent behaviors near the EP.
-This might shrink or distort $E(U)$, as deformations could encounter branch points where uniqueness breaks—e.g., multiple “branches” of solutions emerge, or the envelope boundaries become ill-defined beyond null geodesics.
+In a non-Hermitian setup with EPs, the effective dynamics like wave equations or propagators could become non-unitary or exhibit amplified or divergent behaviors near the EP.
+This might shrink or distort $E(U)$, as deformations could encounter branch points where uniqueness breaks, for instance, multiple “branches” of solutions emerge, or the envelope boundaries become ill-defined beyond null geodesics.
 In extreme cases, $E(U)$ could fragment or fail to form a connected region, especially if EPs introduce instabilities in high-energy modes.
 Thus, introducing EPs would likely invalidate or require major modifications to the timelike tube theorem, as the core assumptions of analyticity and Hermitian structure break down.
 The envelopes $E(U)$ would become non-unique, distorted, or limited in extent.

-Therefore, these extreme cases should be studied.
+Another interesting point worths to mention here is the recent consideration of an ``observer" in a form of a clock \cite{Maldacena:2024spf,Yang:2025lme}, a charged black hole in de Sitter space \cite{Chen:2025jqm}, or two coupled SYK systems \cite{Zheng:2025apa,Liu:2026mox}, which can mimic the properties of an open quantum system and to explain properties such as complex phase space in the one-loop gravitational path integral.
+These observers, by continuous monitoring can enhance chaos in the systems similar to EPs and can cancel the complex phases.